hschafer2017/Sports-Multi-timer-Assistant/ReadME.md

 # Live Demo

-A live demo of this project can be found at [here](https://timing-assistant.herokuapp.com/).
+A live demo of this project can be found [here](https://timing-assistant.herokuapp.com/).
+This app is hosted on Heroku.

 # Technologies